RWTH-HPC/OTF-CPT/README.md

 make -j8
 ```

-## Build using the Makefile
-The Makefile accepts several configuration variables to be overwritten:
-- MPI defaults to `openmpi`.
-This will be used as infix in most generated files
-- MPICC defaults to `mpicc.$(MPI)`.
-In combination with the MPI variable this allows easy switching of MPI on Ubuntu
-- MPICXX defaults to `mpicxx.$(MPI)`.
-In combination with the MPI variable this allows easy switching of MPI on Ubuntu
-- MPIRUN defaults to `mpirun.$(MPI)`.
-In combination with the MPI variable this allows easy switching of MPI on Ubuntu

-### Run targets in the Makefile
-- `run-test` - runs 4 tests loading the shared library tool implementation
-- `run-test-static` - runs 4 tests that have the tool implementation statically built into the test

 ## Using the tool with an application
 Depending on the system and how libomp.so is built, LD_PRELOAD and OMP_TOOL_LIBRARIES might both be necessary.
 Assuming a cmake build as described above, an application with OTF-CPT is executed like:
 ```